spa46/minimal-mistakes/_posts/2016-10-10-Algorithm-Hash Algorithm.md

 ## Confusion
-As a side who can programme both Java and C++/C#, due to the complexity of the language, terminology could bring confusion: hashtable, hashmap and hashset in Java is different to those in C++ (Concept is similar though).
+I believe someone who experienced programming both Java and C++/C# sometimes meet confusion.
+Due to the complexity of the language, terminology could also bring confusion: using hashtable, hashmap and hashset in Java is different to those in C++ (Concept is similar though).

 By my investigation, **in Java**, it seems more focused on having synchronization, and thread-safe as well as of course data structure.
 The detail is shown below: